 For the Information treatment, the right-hand side of Table 3 shows that attractive people contribute less than middle attractive and unattractive people.
-However, the difference in contributions is not significant, nor are their payoffs in Table 2.16
+It seems that cooperation, not beauty, pays.
+Unattractive people contribute about 62% more than attractive people, and they earn \$2.25 more.
+The difference in contributions and payoffs are significant.

 We do not find evidence that the beauty premium observed in the No Information treatment is due to more selfish behavior by attractive people.
 Indeed, there are no clear trends in contribution behavior and payoffs.
 Attractive people are no more cooperative than unattractive people, but they still make more money.
-This suggest that the difference in payoffs may be due to how others respond to beauty.
+This suggests that the difference in payoffs may be due to how others respond to beauty.
 We explore this next.

-5.1.2.
-Favoritism and Beauty Stereotypes
+5.2.2.
+Favoritism and beauty stereotypes